esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Scale parameter (workers)     |                       0.046 |             0.047 |
 | Scale parameter (firms)       |                       2.233 |             1.978 |

-During the maximization of the log-likelihood function, our optimizer terminated after 82 iterations as it failed to converge with a tolerance level of $1e-6$.
-However, our obtained average log-likelihood value of $-5.081$ is larger than the log-likelihood value of $-5.191$ implied by the estimates of Dupuy and Galichon.
+During the maximization of the log-likelihood function, our optimizer terminated prematurely as it failed to converge with a tolerance level of $1e-6$.
+However, our obtained average log-likelihood value of $-5.081$ is much larger than the average log-likelihood value of $-5.191$ implied by the estimates of Dupuy and Galichon.
 It should be emphasized that in this exercise we rely on their rounded parameter estimates.

 Recall that the measurment errors are assumed to be iid normal distributed, $N(m,s^2)$, with mean zero, $m=0$.
 The table below reports the implied mean and variance of the wage measurement errors given the parameter estimates.
-We estimate the variance of the measurement errors to $0.140$ and a conrresponding $R^2$ of $0.233$.
+We estimate the variance of the measurement errors to $0.140$ which corresponds to a $R^2$ of $0.233$.

 |                 |   Dupuy and Galichon (2022) |   Andersen (2025) |
 |:----------------|----------------------------:|------------------:|